simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 exploration graph of the model checker.
 If this limit is reached, a logging message is sent and the results might not be exact.

-By default, the exploration is limited to the depth of 1000.
+By default, the exploration is limited to the depth of 100000.
+0 means 'no limit'.
+Do not use a negative value here.

 .. _cfg=model-check/max-errors: